multiverse-os/oht/README.md

 P2p communication is currently onion routed using Tor onion services similar to ricochet.
 Currently peer communications are handled through websockets.
 Basic optional account system exist using ecdsa keypairs. oht builds out configuration files in a correct structure and in appropriate locations.
 A basic console UI is currently the primary client.
 Additionaly a basic client web interface onion service exists and can be accessed through TBB.

 The basic DHT functionality is still not yet implemented.
 Before the DHT can be started the peer communication needs to be moved to Nanomsg "scalable protocols" using protobuf.
 Ecdsa keys for authentication and encryption of messages.
 The existing websockets allow for direct connections an oht network with javascript which has been useful during development.

+It appears many of the individual components would be very useful by themselves so there needs to be a process of breaking down the code into libraries so the method of Tor control for example can be easier to implement into any program.

 ## Executables